DiogoPombo/CMD_Theme_Switcher/README.md

 Why was it created?
 Why would I want to change my CMD theme?
 Why would I use this instead of changing the color manually?
 - I work in a well-lit and bright environment, and among my tasks I need to use the CMD.
 The default dark theme in CMD strains my eyes in bright environments, so I choose to use CMD with a light theme but since I constantly need to open and close the CMD, it's impractical for me to change the console color every time I open it.
 Therefore, I thought of an automatic solution.

-- If in the future CMD adapts to the Windows theme, switching between light and black depending on the OS theme, you might not want to use the auto theme; in this case, this theme switcher would be useful.
+- If in the future CMD adapts to the Windows theme, switching between light and dark depending on the OS theme, you might not want to use the auto theme; in this case, this theme switcher would be useful.

 - You can change your CMD color manually instead of using this, yes, but if you work with CMD by constantly opening and closing it, this creates a registry key that automatically selects the theme, avoiding unnecessary repetitive action, and you can undo the changes at any time.